jump-dev/Hypatia.jl/README.md

 Comments, questions, suggestions, and improvements/extensions to the code or documentation are welcomed.
 Please reach out on [Discourse](https://discourse.julialang.org/c/domain/opt), or submit an issue or contribute a PR on our [Github repo](https://github.com/chriscoey/Hypatia.jl).
 If contributing code, try to maintain consistent style and add docstrings or comments for clarity.
+New examples are welcomed and should be implemented similarly to the [existing examples](https://github.com/chriscoey/Hypatia.jl/tree/master/examples).

 ### Acknowledgements